raiden-network/raidex/README.md

   </a>
 </p>

 > **INFO** The current raidEX version is a work in progress proof-of-concept to investigate how a DEX could be built on top of Raiden.
+It is **not** production ready and should absolutely not be used with mainnet funds!

 ## Fixing the custodian issue